MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-local.md

 ## Key features of Teams Toolkit

-### Start debugging
+#### Start debugging

 You can perform single operation, select **F5** to start debugging.
 The :::image type="icon" source="../assets/icons/sidebar-icon.png" border="false"::: Teams Toolkit starts checking prerequisites, registering AAD app, registering :::image type="icon" source="../assets/icons/teams-icon.png" border="false"::: Teams app, registering bot, starting services, and launching browser.

-### Multi-target debugging
+#### Multi-target debugging

-Multi-target debugging is a :::image type="icon" source="../assets/icons/vsc-icon.png" border="false"::: Visual Studio Code debugging feature. :::image type="icon" source="../assets/icons/sidebar-icon.png" border="false"::: Teams Toolkit utilizes this feature to debug tab, bot, messaging extension, and :::image type="icon" source="../assets/icons/azure-icon.png" border="false"::: Azure functions at the same time.
+Multi-target debugging is a :::image type="icon" source="../assets/icons/vsc-icon.png" border="false"::: Visual Studio Code debugging feature. :::image type="icon" source="../assets/icons/sidebar-icon.png" border="false"::: Teams Toolkit utilizes this feature to debug tab, bot, messaging extension, and Azure Functions at the same time.

-### Toggle breakpoints
+#### Toggle breakpoints

-You can toggle breakpoints on the source codes of tabs, bots, messaging extensions, and :::image type="icon" source="../assets/icons/azure-icon.png" border="false"::: Azure functions.
+You can toggle breakpoints on the source codes of tabs, bots, messaging extensions, and Azure Functions.
 The breakpoints execute when you interact with the :::image type="icon" source="../assets/icons/teams-icon.png" border="false"::: Teams app in a web browser.
 The following image shows the toggle breakpoints:

    :::image type="content" source="../assets/images/teams-toolkit-v2/debug/toggle-points.png" alt-text="toggle breakpoints":::

-### Hot reload
+#### Hot reload

-You can update the source codes of tab, bot, messaging extension, and :::image type="icon" source="../assets/icons/azure-icon.png" border="false"::: Azure functions at the same time when you are debugging the :::image type="icon" source="../assets/icons/teams-icon.png" border="false"::: Teams app.
+You can update the source codes of tab, bot, messaging extension, and Azure Functions at the same time when you are debugging the :::image type="icon" source="../assets/icons/teams-icon.png" border="false"::: Teams app.
 Update the code and save the changes.
 The app reloads and the debugger reattaches to the programming languages.

    :::image type="content" source="../assets/images/teams-toolkit-v2/debug/hot-reload.png" alt-text="hot-reload for source codes":::

-### Stop debugging
+#### Stop debugging

 When you complete local debug, you can select **Stop** or **Disconnect** from the floating debugging toolbar to stop all debug sessions and terminate tasks.
 The following image shows the stop debug action: